lowcodelife/integrations/README.md

 Ability to send a prompt and receive a response from the GPT-3 model Supports the latest version of OpenAI's GPT-3 API Usage

+PLease see the User Guide that shows example of how to use it with Power Automate Flow

 To use the connector, you'll need an API key from OpenAI.
 If you don't already have one, you can sign up for an API key at the OpenAI website.

 In Power Automate, select the OpenAI GPT-3 connector and provide your API key.